 When one also purchases the GLWB for the annuity, they are guaranteed a minimum level of annual withdrawals (e.g., 5% of the original investment) as long as they are alive.
 While the minimum level of withdrawal is guaranteed from day one, this minimum level can also increase (but not decrease) through time if the performance of the portfolio reaches certain hurdle rates.
 In other words, this product can both guarantee a minimum level of income but also allow for some upside if the underlying portfolio performs well.

 In addition to the GLWB, there are many other options (called riders) investors can add to their annuity contracts (for additional fees) - enough to make most heads spin.
 On balance, the wide array of features, riders, payouts, and embedded costs make variable annuities fairly complex.
-Accordingly, I am never surprised when I meet people with variable annuity contracts they do not understand.
+So I am never surprised when I meet people with variable annuity contracts they do not understand.

 Now I will discuss an annuity product which is on the opposite side of the complexity spectrum: the single premium immediate annuity (SPIA).
 This product simply converts a lump sum of cash investment into a guaranteed lifelong stream of income (e.g., 7% of the original investment).
 When discussing these products, many folks are quick to ask "What if I get hit by a bus the day after I sign the contract?".
 Luckily, there are fairly inexpensive options that can add guarantees relating to the minimum number of years of payments or total amount of payout that is guaranteed.